 Networking in Lisbon

-Networking is very important in Lisbon especially among small and medium-sized businesses.
-For professional and business networking and contacts, see the Lisbon Professional Women’s Network, Lisbon Networking & Professional Conventions, Professional Networking Meet-ups in Lisbon and Eventbrite’s Lisbon
+Networking is very important in Lisbon, especially among small and medium-sized businesses.
+For professional and business networking and contacts, see the Lisbon Professional Women’s Network, Professional Networking Meet-ups in Lisbon, and Eventbrite’s Lisbon Networking Events.

-Networking Events.
 Don’t forget the Portuguese sites of top social media networks, such as LinkedIn and Facebook.

 Tips for applying for a job in Lisbon

 - Application forms are common in Lisbon; some ask for standard information while others ask open questions.

 - Firms in Lisbon often require online applications.
 Make sure headings are clear and choose a plain font in case your application is scanned by the employer.

 - If you’re sending paper applications, covering letters should be no longer than one side of A4.
 CVs may be up to four pages long.